 They should not be an afterthought or seen as a pure incentive.

-In this episode, Jenny Devenport and I talk about these publications as critical part of the scientific process We also cover how creating these helps establishing credibility with various stakeholders.
+In this episode, Jenny Devenport and I talk about these publications as a critical part of the scientific process We also cover how creating these helps establish credibility with various stakeholders.

 We also discuss the following points: